piotrj/dj_one/README.md

 [![Build Status](https://travis-ci.org/piotrj/dj_one.svg?branch=master)](https://travis-ci.org/piotrj/dj_one)

+If you want to get rid of duplicated DelayedJobs - DjOne is for you.

 ## What is DjOne

 DjOne ensures that you don't have duplicate jobs scheduled or running.
 When you schedule a job as a reaction to some event you may end up with multiple jobs that will be basically doing the same thing.